leathrum/mathjax-ext-contrib/modifymenu/README.md

 # Extension: modifymenu

-Augments the `MathMenu` object with utility methods for manipulating and modifying the MathJax contextual menu.
+Augments the `MathJax.Menu` object with utility methods for manipulating and modifying the MathJax contextual menu.

 # Configuration: